RTByte/rtbyte/README.md

 Like many other open-source Discord bots, RTByte hasn't been built with the idea of self-hosting in mind.
 We use many different services to ensure we're able to deliver the best solution available.

 - RTByte uses several external APIs.
 You'd need to create API keys in these for these to be able to fully use any features that may need them.
-- RTByte uses [`Firebase`] from Google, a BaaS (Backend-as-a-Service).
-Most notably, we use Cloud Firestore to store persistent data.
+- RTByte uses [`PostgreSQL`], an open-source relational database, to store persistent data. [`Prisma`], a TypeScript ORM, is used to interface with said database.
 - RTByte uses [`Sentry`] to track and monitor errors.
 Sentry is a paid service for which we've been granted an open-source license.

 You can add RTByte to your server by visiting [rtbyte.xyz/invite].